awslabs/idf-modules/modules/database/rds/README.md

 This module will create a RDS database instance tied to the provided VPC.
 The password for the database admin will be automatically generated and stored in SecretsManager.
-SecretsManager is set up to automatically rotate the credentials every 90 days.
+The module can also set up SecretsManager to automatically rotate the credentials.

 ## Inputs/Outputs